lidofinance/lido-dao/docs/dev-local.md

 Networks are defined in `hardhat.config.js` file.
 To select the target network for deployment, set `NETWORK_NAME` environment variable to a network name defined in that file.
-All examples below assume `localhost` target network.
+All examples below assume `localhost` is the target network.

 #### Network state file